abhishekgupta1991/bootstrap-guidelines/content/post/gridsystem.md

 +++

+<h3>Bootstrap grid system</h3>
-Bootstrap's include mobile first fluid grid system that appropriately scales up to 12 columns as the device or viewport size increases.
+<p>Bootstrap's include mobile first fluid grid system that appropriately scales up to 12 columns as the device or viewport size increases.
 It includes predefined classes for easy layout options.
 Bootstrap grid system allows up to 12 columns across the page.
-Basically it divides the page into 12 equal parts.
+Basically it divides the page into 12 equal parts.</p>

-<h3>Bootstrap grid system</h3>
 <p>Bootstrap’s grid system is made up of 3 things:</p>
 <ul>
   <li>Container</li>